Denis319199/golang-l0/README.md

 - **/service** - the service source code
-- **/utility** - source code of the utility providing possibility to publish elements of a JSON array to nats streaming
+- **/utility** - source code of the utility providing possibility to publish files content located in some directory

 ## Service Endpoints

-- **GET /order** - get all orders
+- **GET /order** | **Req params: page int; size int** - get all orders

 - **GET /order/{OrderUid}** - get all order by _OrderUid_

 ## Utility

+The utility opens the given directory and publishes each file to NATS Streaming

 ```
-./utility <nats_url> <cluster_id> <file>
+./utility <nats_url> <cluster_id> <dir>
 ```

-Some test data for this utility are located in [data.json](./utility/data.json)
+Some test data for this utility are located in [data directory](./utility/data)

 **Example:**

 Utility allows to publish elements of a JSON array one by one

 ```
-./utility 127.0.0.1:4222 mycluster ./data.json
+./utility 127.0.0.1:4222 mycluster ./data
 ```

 ## Nats Streaming

-To start a nats streaming server use [docker-compose.yml](/service/resources/docker-compose.yml)
+To start a nats streaming server use [docker-compose.yml](./service/resources/docker-compose.yml)

 ## Tests